-

 Cape Fear (1991)

 That it was my third viewing of Martin Scorsese’s remake of the film noir classic that prompted this review tells you everything you need to know.
 I don’t watch crappy films three times.
-But even on repeat, Cape Fear is a magnificent film.
+But even on repeat, Cape Fear is a magnificent work.
 The plot drives forward, the tension simmers before exploding into a violent…

 -